electricimp/TreasureData/Examples/README.md

 - Assign a development device to the newly created Device Group.
 - Open the code editor for the newly created Device Group.
 - Copy the [DataSender source code](./DataSender.agent.nut) and paste it into the code editor as the agent code.
-- Set the *TREASURE_DATA_API_KEY* constant in the agent example code to the value of Treasure Data API key you retrieved and saved above.
+- Set the *TREASURE_DATA_API_KEY* constant in the agent example code to the value of Treasure Data API key you retrieved and saved earlier.
 ![SetTreasureDataConsts](../png/SetTreasureDataConsts.png?raw=true)
 - Click **Build and Force Restart**.
 - Use the code editor’s log pane to confirm that data is being sent successfully: